-So now we'll try and create a parallax effect by positioning these layers on top of each other and subtly shifting the position.
-One of the details that makes the illusion work is making the layers move more slowly the further back they are.
-This is one way of making them appear further away.
+So now we'll try and create a parallax effect by positioning these layers on top of each other and subtly shifting their positions as we scroll.
+The key to making the effect look convincing is scrolling the layers at different speeds.

 Work in progress below: